HenryLiu000/alignment-gpt2/README.md

 In order to train the model with stability, I need to follow the report of GPT3 to use their AdamW parameters and also use gradient clipping.

+### 16. warmup learning rate and cosine decay

+The training of the model uses the warmup learning rate and cosine decay.
+The warmup learning rate is a learning rate that starts from 0 and increases to the maximum learning rate in the first few steps.
+Then the learning rate decays to 0 using the cosine decay, that is, there is a cosine coefficient that is declining over the training steps from 1 to 0.
+The cosine coefficient is then used to control the learning rate from the maximum learning rate to the minimum learning rate.
+The code is available in the file `warmup.py`.